2009 Icelandic financial crisis protests: 2008–2009: Protests and government change

 On 22 January 2009, police used tear gas to disperse people on Austurvöllur (the square in front of the Althing), the first such use since the 1949 anti-NATO protest.
 Around 2,000 protesters had surrounded the building since the day before and they hurled fireworks, shoes, toilet paper, rocks, and paving stones at the building and its police guard.
 Reykjavík police chief Stefán Eiríksson said that they tried to disperse a "hard core" of a "few hundred" with pepper spray before using the tear gas.
 Stefán also commented that the protests were expected to continue, and that this represented a new situation for Iceland.

 Despite the announcement on 23 January 2009 of early Parliamentary elections (to be held on 25 April 2009) and the announcement of Prime Minister Geir Haarde that he was withdrawing from politics due to esophageal cancer and would not be a candidate in those elections, protesters continued to fill the streets, calling for a new political scene and for immediate elections; Haarde (Independence Party) announced on 26 January 2009 that he would hand in his resignation as PM shortly, after talks with the Social Democratic Alliance on keeping the government intact had failed earlier the same day.

-The Social Democratic Alliance formed a new government on minority coalition with the Left-Green Movement, with the support of the Progressive Party and the Liberal Party, which was sworn in on 1 February.
-Former Social Affairs Minister Jóhanna Sigurðardóttir became Prime Minister.
+The Social Democratic Alliance formed a new government on a minority coalition with the Left-Green Movement, with the support of the Progressive Party and the Liberal Party, which was sworn in on 1 February.
+Former Social Affairs Minister Jóhanna Sigurðardóttir became prime minister.
 The three parties also agree to convene a constitutional assembly to discuss changes to the Constitution.
 There was no agreement on the question of an early referendum on prospective EU and euro membership.

-The parliamentary election was held in Iceland on 25 April 2009 following strong pressure from the public as a result of the Icelandic financial crisis.
+The parliamentary election was held in Iceland on 25 April 2009 following strong pressure from the public due to the 2008–2011 Icelandic financial crisis.
 The Social Democratic Alliance and the Left-Green Movement, which formed the outgoing coalition government under Prime Minister Jóhanna Sigurðardóttir, both made gains and an overall majority of seats in the Althing (Iceland's parliament).
 The Progressive Party also made gains, and the new Citizens' Movement, formed after the January 2009 protests, gained four seats.
 The big loser was the Independence Party, which had been in power for 18 years until January 2009: it lost a third of its support and nine seats in the Althing.